Please Observe The Following

 All monthly installments due must be paid via bank auto-deduct on the 1st of each month.
 We do not accept checks.
 Late installments will be charged an additional fee of $5 per each date of tardiness.

 Students should manicure their nails to be short and free of polish, for hygiene and safety reasons.
 Long hair needs to be tied back.
 To prevent skin sensitivity shaving or waxing any part of the body that might be exposed to the hot stones, salt glows or steam treatments on the same day as the practicum is not recommended.
 150 hours of clinical internship is required by the state for licensure.
-Students may have the option to fulfill 25 of the 150 clinic hours at various NMS approved clinics or spa locations in the state.
-The remaining 125 hours are to be completed at the NMS on-site field Clinic.
+The 150 hours are to be completed at the NMS on-site field Clinic.

 Intern Progress Evaluations Forms, signed by a SAMA Supervisor are due on the 1st of each month.
 Students are responsible for tracking ALL of their clinic hours on a sheet provided by NMS.
 The hours tracked on this sheet must match the signed supervisor forms totaling 150 hours in order to graduate.